 I’ve seen all sorts of childish behaviour from drivers as a reaction to motorcyclists filtering (myself and others), such as pulling across the centre lane to prevent progress, shouting, beeping, and even once punching a passing moped rider.

 Watch out, be careful, and don’t get involved in any confrontation.

 If you feel threatened by a driver’s actions towards yourself, you should get yourself to safety and report it to the police on the non-emergency line.

-A study conducted by Belgium Research firm Transport and Mobility Leuven in 2011 found that within the population of their study if 10% of car owners switched to motorcycles that time loss for all road users as a result of congestion would reduce by 40%.
+A study conducted by Belgium Research firm Transport and Mobility Leuven in 2011 found that within the population of their study if 10% of car owners switched to motorcycles, that time loss for all road users due to congestion would reduce by 40%.